gyasis/smalltalk/docs/prd-playground-feature.md

 #### 5.4.
 Execution Workflow

-1. Developer runs `smalltalk playground ./examples/my-script.ts`.
+1. Developer runs `smalltalk <file>` or `smalltalk playground <file>`.
-2. The `playground` command boots up.
+2. The command boots up.
-3. It dynamically imports the `SmallTalk` instance from `./examples/my-script.ts`.
+3. It dynamically imports the module from the specified file path.
-4. It programmatically creates a new `WebChatInterface` instance (the Playground UI server).
-5. It adds this interface to the user's imported `SmallTalk` instance (`app.addInterface(playgroundInterface)`).
-6. It wires up all necessary event listeners between the `app` and the `playgroundInterface` to ensure the UI is updated on events (`plan_created`, `streaming_response`, etc.).
+4. It checks for the `default` export (the `SmallTalk` instance).
+If it's missing, it fails.
+5.  **If `playground` command was used:**
+    *   It also checks for the named export `playgroundConfig`.
+    *   If `playgroundConfig` is missing, it exits with an error explaining that the config must be exported to use the playground.
+    *   It uses the config to instantiate and run the `WebChatInterface`.
+6.  **If default command was used:**
+    *   It instantiates and runs the `CLIInterface`.
 7. It calls `app.start()`.
-8. It logs the URL to the console (e.g., `Playground is running at http://localhost:3045`) and optionally opens it in the user's default browser.
-9. The user can now interact with their agents via the web UI.

 ### 6. High-Level Technical Approach